Marlex31/vocab-qt/README.md

 # vocabulary-gui

 This simple GUI program is meant to save and read vocabulary-like csv files.
-I was just trying out PyQt5, and don't plan on updating it anymore, so you might find some bugs.
+I was just trying out PyQt5, and don't plan on updating it anymore, so you might find some bugs, some are only encountered in the compiled version, like not being able to browse files and such.

 Linux images (Fedora 31):